shirotak/pancancer_MutSig_ICI/README.md

 This page provides processed data and codes to reproduce the main results of the paper.
 Other codes for preprocessing public or restricted-access data are available from the corresponding author upon reasonable request.
-Almost all of the analysis codes are written in Python using Jupyter Lab/Notebook.
+Most of the analysis codes are written in Python using Jupyter Lab/Notebook.
 Only some parts are written in R.
 ___
 ## Requirements
 All has been tested on Mac OSX.